1 Day Moment in Monaco

 TRANSPORTATION: TER via Trainline (22 min, 6 stops, €4.20)

-While that all sounds easy enough, it’s important to note that this train route gets CROWDED, especially during peak season!
+While that all sounds easy enough, it’s important to note this train route gets CROWDED, especially during peak season!
 Even though it was a cold, windy, rainy day, we traveled from Nice to Monaco the day before a Formula E championship race was hosted there and the train was packed to the brim on both our outbound and return journeys.
 I can’t imagine how bad it gets during warm, sunny days on weekends in the summer!

 There’s really no getting around the masses of people that will board the train alongside you, so prepare to be a bit squished and uncomfortable — the good news is that you’ll only be claustrophobic for about 20 minutes!